-The Company has two approved precision therapies and is globally advancing multiple programs for systemic mastocytosis (SM), lung cancer, breast cancer and other genomically defined cancers, and cancer immunotherapy.
+The Company has brought its approved medicines, AYVAKIT®/AYVAKYT® (avapritinib) and GAVRETO® (pralsetinib), to patients in the U.S. and Europe, and the Company is globally advancing multiple programs for mast cell disorders, including SM and chronic urticaria, breast cancer and other cancers vulnerable to CDK2 inhibition, as well as EGFR-mutant lung cancer.
 The Company is devoting substantially all of its efforts to research and development for current and future drug candidates and commercialization of AYVAKIT/AYVAKYT, GAVRETO and any current or future drug candidates that obtain marketing approval.

-As of June 30, 2023, the Company had cash, cash equivalents and marketable securities of \$836.6 million.
+As of September 30, 2023, the Company had cash, cash equivalents and marketable securities of \$827.2 million.
 Based on the Company's current operating plans, the Company anticipates that its existing cash, cash equivalents and marketable securities will be sufficient to enable it to fund its current operations for at least the next twelve months from the issuance of the financial statements.